What do I wish I had known when I started surfing?

 How to do a perfect take off

-It's a basic skill, but many beginners miss all their waves and the fun of surfing because they don't know how to take off on their board.
+Many beginners miss all their waves and the fun of surfing because they don't know how to take off on their board.
 You need to practice on the ground so that once you're in the water, you can do the take-off in an instant.
 Practice, practice, practice!
 Trust me, it's not wasted time.

 In the video below, at 3:41, the surf coach is talking about the "chicken wing" take-off.
 It's the technique used by pro surfers John John Florence and the late Andy Irons.
 In my humble opinion, it's the only serious technique you can use to launch with good balance on your board and avoid turbulence from the start.